OmGoyal27/Ompy/README.md

     - The arguments accepted are in the form of (x, y).
     - It does not click the mouse after moving it there.
     - For eg; movemouseto (0, 0)

+- Mousekey

+    - The mousekey command presses and releases a mouse button.
+    - The arguments accepted are either 'l' for left button or 'r' for right button.
+    - For eg; mousekey l